anodyne/nova/docs/developers/controllers.md

 This can be a little tough to wrap your head around, especially if you're new to object oriented programming, so let's use a concrete example to illustrate how this works.

 Let's think of our base controller like a car.
 Every car has an engine, transmission, and headlights.
 Those are the things that make a car a car.
-By themselves, they don't do very much, just tells us that this is the basis for something being a car.
+By themselves, they don't do very much, just tells us that this is the foundation for something being a car.
 That's what our base controller is.
 On its own, it's not much, but it's the foundation for what we're building.

 <pre>class Car
 {